top of page

 About The Project

-Tinshemet Cave is a newly excavated Middle Paleolithic site in Israel.
-Recent excavations have revealed a unique combination of finds including articulated human remains, flint tools, evidence for the use of fire, and other finds.
+Tinshemet Cave is a Middle Paleolithic site in Israel.
+Over the past nine seasons of excavations, a unique combination of finds has been uncovered, including articulated human remains, lithic artifacts, ochre remains, animal bones, evidence of fire use, and other significant discoveries.

 flint-core-1.png